SakastLord/bayesian_GMM/README.md

 ### Bayesian inference of Gaussian mixture models

 This project provides R and MATLAB functions for performing Gaussian mixture model fitting using a Bayesian approach, using a novel, convenient modification of the standard Gaussian mixture model which allows us to avoid specifying prior parameters.
-This model is described in detail in this [paper](https://arxiv.org/abs/1405.4895).
+The model is described in detail in this [paper](https://arxiv.org/abs/1405.4895).

 ### Background